SriSitharth/Matterport_Tagging_with_Excel/README.md

     Excel Data Import: Implement functionality to import data from Excel files, such as tag information and associated metadata.
     Tagging Functionality: Enable users to tag specific locations within the Matterport models using data imported from Excel files.
     Dynamic Rendering: Dynamically render tags and associated metadata within the Matterport viewer based on the imported Excel data.
-    User Interaction: Allow users to interact with tags within the Matterport viewer, including selecting, editing, and deleting tags.
+    User Interaction: Allow users to interact with tags within the Matterport viewer.
-    Export to Excel: Provide functionality to export tagged data back to Excel files for further analysis or sharing.

 ## Getting Started